Villanova-AI/villanova-bundler/README.md

 Thumbnail URLs (`--thumbnail-url` option) have to be surrounded with quotation marks.

-## (Deprecated) Generate a Kubernetes Custom Resource (EntandoDeApp) from an npm registry:
+## (Deprecated) Generate a Kubernetes Custom Resource (VillanovaDeApp) from an npm registry:
 ```
-entando-bundler from-npm --help
+villanova-bundler from-npm --help
 ```